mfurqan26/SYSC4806_Project/README.md

 For milestone 3, the final milestone, we have finished the milestone goals we layed out in milestone 2, which is to finish the customer shopping cart, buy books, checkout, and jaccard distance recommendation system workflows.

 We have successfully implemented all of the features along with tests for all the pages and backend repository calls along with CSS styling rework for all of our webpages

 ![image](https://user-images.githubusercontent.com/60205850/230150209-9d3dd3e6-81bd-4751-9ca9-cd478a8c405a.png)

-Above is our main page for the bookstore, which has a nav bar with three buttons, Customer Login, Vendor Login, and Sign Up that leads to each of our user's usecase workflows
+Above is our main page for the bookstore, which has a nav bar with three buttons, Customer Login, Vendor Login, and Sign Up that leads to each of our user's usecase workflows.

 ## Login/Create Account Features